haribhuju/haribhuju/README.md

 - 🔭 I’m currently looking for work.
 - 🌱 I’m currently learning full stack javascript bootcamp.
+- 📚 Practising Daily more than 6 hours - CSS and Javascript
-- 🤔 I’m looking for help with css
+- 🤔 I’m looking for help with react